nmcsecurity/threat-intelligence-analysis/output/unit42_APT28_fysbis.md

 Ref Name: | a-look-into-fysbis-sofacys-linux-backdoor
 Date: | 12th February 2016
 # Executive Summary
-Unit 42 has provided a technical analysis of APT28/Sofacy Linux command and control agent and highlighted a capability the includes Apple devices.
+Unit 42 has provided a technical analysis of APT28/Sofacy Linux command and control agent "fysbis" and highlighted a capability the includes Apple devices.
 As identified in the report APT28/Sofacy targets government and defense with zero-day exploits to both Java and Microsoft Office applications, with the initial access vectors likely to be Spearphishing attachment, Drive-by Compromise or Exploit Public-Facing Application.
 It is therefore recommend that if you are within the target profile security control relating to Linux, MacOS and Apple iOS be verified as effective.

 ---